 7) Trade locally to make family life more eco

 Use your local shops.
 Take not only your own shopping bag but small bags to carry veggies.
 We use onya bags, which also double-up as a lightweight colander and a headtorch-light-diffuser when no-car camping!
-Use a local box scheme from your nearest independent wholefood shop to ensure your fruit and veg is seasonal and cut down on packaging.
+Use a local box scheme from your nearest independent wholefood shop to ensure your fruit and veg is seasonal as well as cut down on packaging.

 In Sheffield, we love Beanies Wholefoods Co-op, use Lembas for our dried goods and cleaning products as well as using our local greengrocers.
 Joining local social media selling groups groups for sales and swaps, as well as using Freegle, Freecycle and Gumtree, helps us with our ‘reduce, recycle, reuse’ philosophy to make family life more eco.

 Our favourite gifts are experiences.
 For us, the perfect Christmas present is the one we have received yearly from my parents which is money towards a weekend away while they look after the children.
 We love family time but sometimes couple time is very much appreciated!
 Other whole family favourites include theatre tokens which can be redeemed at over 240 different venues in the UK, cinema tokens, subscriptions, and entrance fees for days out.